Direct trains between Sheffield and Manchester Airport set to be drastically reduced with new timetable

-The timetable changes come after weeks of wrangling between northern leaders and Government, with figures in Yorkshire hoping that the as-yet unseen Integrated Rail Plan would arrive before the new timetable was announced.
+Northern leaders spent weeks wrangling with the Government over schedules after being faced with the prospect of having to keep Covid timetables for an unspecified amount of time.

-From the end of 2022, services between the Steel City and airport will now only run at the beginning and end of the day, with passengers having to change at Manchester Piccadilly the rest of the time.
+Direct trips between the Steel City and the airport will only be possible at the beginning and the end of the day when the proposed new timetable comes into force at the end of 2022, a significant reduction in comparison to the regular service that operated before the pandemic.

+Under Covid timetables, direct trains between these two stops are not currently running.

+South Yorkshire Mayor Dan Jarvis has said that northern figures are being forced by the Government to accept a service that is “nowhere near good enough” and one that those in the south would not have to suffer.

-The new timetable, approved by the Department for Transport and northern leaders, is designed to reduce delays around Manchester by around 25 per cent.
+Schedules in and around Manchester are being torn up in an attempt to resolve bottlenecks, and the new timetable, approved by the Department for Transport is designed to reduce delays around the city by around 25 per cent.

 When the changes come into effect, trains that previously ran between Cleethorpes and Sheffield, before heading into central Manchester and then out to the airport, will now head onwards to Liverpool instead.